sandialabs/sudoku-online/specifications/board.md

 - *solved*: optional boolean indicating whether this board represents an acceptable and complete solution
 - *backtrackingBoard*: optional boolean indicating whether this board is only available to allow the user to backtrack and handle incorrect assignments or exclusions
 - *puzzleName*: optional string name of the puzzle
+- *rules*: a dictionary relating the rules under which a board shall be interpreted

 ### Current Assignments